pawand2002/azure-retail-data-pipeline/README.md

     * Click "Add Trigger" -> "Trigger Now" to initiate the end-to-end ETL process.
     * Monitor the pipeline run in the "Monitor" section of ADF Studio to ensure successful completion.
 Look for green checkmarks indicating success!

+## 📈 Usage

+This section will guide you on how to access and utilize the processed data from the Gold layer of your data lake.

+### 1. Accessing Processed Data (Gold Layer)

+After a successful end-to-end pipeline run, the aggregated and business-ready data will be available in the Gold Zone of your Azure Data Lake Storage Gen2.

+* **Path:** You can find the processed Parquet files at a path similar to:
+    `abfss://gold@[Your-Storage-Account-Name].dfs.core.windows.net/sales_summary/`
+    *(Remember to replace `[Your-Storage-Account-Name]` with your actual ADLS Gen2 account name).*
+* This data is optimized for analytical consumption by various tools.
+You can directly connect tools like Azure Synapse Analytics, Azure Databricks, or other data visualization platforms to this location.

+### 2. Power BI Reporting (Planned / Future Enhancement)

+While the project structure includes a `powerbi-reports/` folder and Power BI is the intended visualization tool, the complete dashboard development and integration might be an ongoing or future enhancement.

+* **Current Status:** The `retail_sales_dashboard.pbix` file in the repository serves as a placeholder or a starting template for your Power BI reports.
+* **Future Steps:** Once the dashboard is developed and ready, you would typically:
+    * Open the `.pbix` file using **Power BI Desktop**.
+    * Configure its data source to correctly point to your Gold layer in ADLS Gen2.
+    * Refresh the data to load the latest aggregated insights from your pipeline.
+    * Explore and interact with the dashboards to gain business insights.

 ## 🏗 Architecture Diagram

 ![Architecture](Azure_Retail_Sales.png)